 A secondary procedure may be necessary if uneven or poor healing occurs.
 Some forms of scar revision come with the risk of developing a secondary scar.
 Be sure to ask your doctor about all your concerns prior to your procedure.

-Tired of seeing your unsightly scar everyday?
+Tired of seeing your unsightly scar every day?
 Learn more about scar revision and find out if you are a good candidate.
-Call (616) 459-1907 to schedule a consultation with one of our board-certified plastic surgeons in Grand Rapids, MI.
+Call (616) 459-1907 to schedule a consultation with our team in Grand Rapids, MI.